gratipay/gratipay.com/README.md

 Local Database Setup
 --------------------

 For the best development experience, you need a local installation of [Postgres](https://www.postgresql.org/download/).
-The best version of Postgres to use is 9.3.5, because that's what we're using in production at Heroku.
-You need at least 9.2, because we depend on being able to specify a URI to `psql`, and that was added in 9.2.
+The best version of Postgres to use is 9.6.2, because that's what we're using in production at Heroku.
+You need at least 9.5 to support the features we depend on.

 + Mac: use Homebrew: `brew install postgres`
 + Ubuntu: use Apt: `apt-get install postgresql postgresql-contrib libpq-dev`